How Elections Work

 Secure and fair elections

-Learn about why we have confidence in the results of our elections, what Minnesota is doing to improve elections cybersecurity, and other measures to ensure secure and fair elections.
+Learn about why we have confidence in the results of our elections and the laws and best practices in place to ensure secure and fair elections.

 About the ballot